|

 98. glossary

-an alphabetical list of technical terms in some specialized field of knowledge; usually published as an appendix to a text on that field
+an alphabetical list of technical terms in a field

 Terminology servers range from: